 Install the threaded version of the libraries supplied by MERANT, specify the MERANT library directory as the first entry in the LIBPATH, and set up the .odbc.ini file.
+Create the .odbc.ini file in the home directory.

 - 2. Install DB2 Relational Connect Version 7.2.
-See "Installing DB2 Relational Connect" on page 52. - 3.
+See "Installing DB2 Relational Connect" on page 44. - 3.
 Add Microsoft SQL Server data sources to your federated server. - 4.
 Specify the Microsoft SQL Server code pages.
-(Windows NT only)